-- Subfloor is the thick flat surface on which all other layers rest.
+- The subfloor is the thick flat surface on which all other layers rest.

-- Subfloor is the bottom-most layer and it rests on the joists.
+- The subfloor is the bottom-most layer and it rests on the joists.

-Typically made of plywood or OSB and ranging in thickness from 19/32" to 1 1/8" thick, subfloor is truly structural, second only to joists in this respect.
+Typically made of plywood or OSB and ranging in thickness from 19/32" to 1 1/8" thick, the subfloor is truly structural, second only to joists in this respect.